mrdoob/three.js/threejs/lessons/threejs-cameras.md

 To do this we can use the scissor function of three.js.
 Let's change it to draw 2 scenes with 2 cameras side by side using the scissor function

-First off let use some HTML and CSS to define 2 side by side elements.
+First off let's use some HTML and CSS to define 2 side by side elements.
 This will also help us with events so both cameras can easily have their own `OrbitControls`.

 ```html